If you enjoy this content & want it to stay free forever, please consider donating to Touched By Ty’s creator fund.

 Tip 1: Creating Content Pillars & Cluster Topics

-Also, you want to make sure that it can keep your audience engaged so that your content does become addictive, shareable, and something that people would consider to be binge worthy.
+Also, you want to make sure that it can keep your audience engaged so that your content does become addictive, shareable, and something that people would consider to be binge-worthy.
 Making sure you incorporate these things is what's going to be the difference and making sure that your content is relevant & connected, but not all over the place.
-You want your content to actually makes sense and work towards your goal of selling a specific product or service.
+You want your content to actually make sense and work towards your goal of selling a specific product or service.

 Without doing this, it remains one of the leading reasons why you feel like your content doesn't really flow together, or why you feel like your audience isn't really engaged, your content has to evolve with your audience's needs.
 If you're only ever sharing things that are just directly trying to book your services, or just directly trying to sell your products, you're not really building trust with your audience.
 You're not really building rapport with them.
 You're really just a sales man.
 And honestly, nobody on social media wants to be sold to 24/7 Nobody on the internet wants to be sold to 24/7 You have to find that balance between selling and creating content that indirectly sells for you.